github/docs/content/code-security/secret-scanning/protecting-pushes-with-secret-scanning.md

 ## About push protection for secrets

-Up to now, {% data variables.product.prodname_secret_scanning %} for {% data variables.product.prodname_advanced_security %} checks for secrets _after_ a push and alerts users of exposed secrets.
-When you enable push protection, {% data variables.product.prodname_secret_scanning %} will also check for high-confidence secrets (those identified with a low false positive rate) and block the push.
-The author of the push then has the opportunity to review the detected secrets and allow those secrets to be pushed.
+Up to now, {% data variables.product.prodname_secret_scanning %} for {% data variables.product.prodname_advanced_security %} checks for secrets _after_ a push and alerts users of exposed secrets. {% data reusables.secret-scanning.push-protection-overview %}

 {% data variables.product.prodname_secret_scanning_caps %} as a push protection currently scans private repositories for secrets issued by the following service providers.